Jim Thorpe: Olympic career

 Thorpe's final event was the decathlon, his first (and as it turned out, his only) decathlon.
 Strong competition from local favorite Hugo Wieslander was expected.
 Thorpe, however, defeated Wieslander by 688 points.
 He placed in the top four in all ten events, and his Olympic record of 8,413 points stood for nearly two decades.
 Even more remarkably, because someone had stolen his shoes just before he was due to compete, he found a mismatched pair of replacements, including one from a trash can, and won the gold medal wearing them.
 Overall, Thorpe won eight of the 15 individual events comprising the pentathlon and decathlon.

 As was the custom of the day, the medals were presented to the athletes during the closing ceremonies of the games.
-Along with the two gold medals, Thorpe also received two challenge prizes, which were donated by King Gustav V of Sweden for the decathlon and Czar Nicholas II of Russia for the pentathlon.
+Along with the two gold medals, Thorpe also received two challenge prizes, which had been donated by King Gustav V of Sweden for the decathlon and Czar Nicholas II of Russia for the pentathlon.
 Several sources recount that, when awarding Thorpe his prize, King Gustav said, "You, sir, are the greatest athlete in the world", to which Thorpe replied, "Thanks, King".
-Thorpe biographer Kate Buford suggests that the story is apocryphal, as she believes that such a comment "would have been out of character for a man who was highly uncomfortable in public ceremonies and hated to stand out."
-The anecdote appeared in newspapers by 1948, 36 years after his appearance in the Olympics and time for myth making, and in books as early as 1952.
+While the compliment from King Gustav is confirmed in the September 1912 publication of The Red Man, Thorpe biographer Kate Buford suggests that Thorpe's remark was embellished, as she believes that such a response "would have been out of character for a man who was highly uncomfortable in public ceremonies and hated to stand out."
+The quoted reply did not appear in newspapers until 1948–36 years after his appearance in the Olympics— and surfaced in books by 1952.

 Thorpe's successes were followed in the United States.
 On the Olympic team's return, Thorpe was the star attraction in a ticker-tape parade on Broadway.
 He remembered later, "I heard people yelling my name, and I couldn't realize how one fellow could have so many friends."

 Apart from his track and field appearances, Thorpe also played in one of two exhibition baseball games at the 1912 Olympics, which featured two teams composed mostly of U.S. track and field athletes.
 Thorpe had previous experience in the sport, as the public soon learned.